-Heaven could be hell: all depends on what to have for finished perfection.
-Christina’s story on her near-death experience promised eternal old age and arthritis.
+Heaven could be hell, and that only in regard of what quality to have for finished perfection.
+Christine’s story on her near-death experience promised eternal old age and arthritis.

 I saw the movie “What Happens When You Die” over YouTube.
-Christina Stein had a car accident on her way to work.
+Christine Stein had a car accident on her way to work.
 In hospital, her heart stopped and purportedly — she died.

-In her heaven, she wore a long blue gown and trod barefoot on warm grass.
+In her heaven, she wore a long pale blue gown and trod barefoot on warm grass.
 She met her grandparents.
-The grandfather augured heavenly diapers.
+The grandfather was a portent for heavenly diapers.

-Before I continue and look to what there seems to be considered unearthly, let me make a reservation.
-I truly believe there cannot be certainty about afterlife, in this earthly existence.
-Mortal matter cannot reveal immortality.
-The following is not to prefigure on things, or to give a premonition: I do not believe in those.
-It is to compare people’s stories on near-death with known medical conditions, for the tag Thinking and Awareness, that is, human thinking and awareness of thought processes.
+Before I continue looking into what there might be unearthly, let me make a note.
+I allow for a possibility of life after death, but I truly believe there cannot be certainty about afterlife, in this earthly existence: mortal matter is unable to reveal immortality.
+There is no hurry to learn the after, on the other hand.
+I love ■→my time with Aristotle, and the following is not to prefigure on things, or to fake insight.
+It is to compare stories on near-death with known medical conditions, for the tag Thinking and Awareness.

-Pim van Lommel, interviewed in Sjæl og Videnskab, the movie above, says that near-death does influence emotions, and thus it can enrich personality.
-Mr. van Lommel emphasizes that hallucination does not change affect, whereas near-death has a lasting effect as a truly spiritual experience.
+Pim van Lommel, interviewed in Sjæl og Videnskab, says that near-death does influence emotions, and thus it can enrich personality.
+Mr. van Lommel emphasizes that hallucination does not change affect, whereas near-death brings a lasting effect, as a truly spiritual experience.

 Ms. Landau suffered a cardiac arrest.
 Mr. Peter Fenwick of the King’s College insists it is enough to pronounce death.
 He says the arrest stops brainstem reflexes, the ceased brainwork cannot produce hallucination, and the experience has to be spiritual.

 Have hearts never started up again?
 History of cardiopulmonary resuscitation reaches back to the 18th century.